 - ETFs might include Australian or international assets

 - You purchase units in an ETF, not its underlying assets

 - The price of an ETF share fluctuates during the day as it’s bought and sold on an exchange

 - ETFs often have low management expense ratios (MERs) or fees

-- You will pay a broker commission (or online trading fee) when buying into an ETF, just as you would when you purchase an individual security.
-However, the commission on a single purchase of ETF shares is vastly cheaper than buying each share within the ETF separately.
+- You will pay a broker commission (or online trading fee) when buying into an ETF, just as you would when purchasing an individual security.
+However, the commission on a single purchase of ETF shares is vastly cheaper than buying shares in each company held within the ETF separately.